sixofdloc/SixNet/README.md

 # SixNet, a Windows-based telnet BBS with full ANSI and PETSCII support

-This is an initial checkin, there's still lots to do.
+This is a WIP, there's still lots to do.
 This system is based loosely on the old C64 and Amiga C-Net BBS software.
 I've included a script to create database connections.
 You'll need to update the connectionstrings in the config files.
 Passwords have been replaced with generic versions.

+## What's new:
+* Basic Slack integration to report logins/logouts to channel

 ## What works: